Tecwin/StudentManagementSystem/README.md

 Screenshot when User with Student Role tries to use the Delete professor API
 ![image](https://github.com/Tecwin/StudentManagementSystem/assets/49346742/28ebc93c-ac96-42a1-88b7-e97498e8d458)

-Scrrenshort when User with ADMIN role tries to use the Delete professor API , it returns 200 code and the professor is deleted successfully
+Screenshot when User with ADMIN role tries to use the Delete professor API , it returns 200 code and the professor is deleted successfully
 ![image](https://github.com/Tecwin/StudentManagementSystem/assets/49346742/228c268b-2863-4365-be8e-cdadda2be12a)

 Screenshot of H2 Database showing that the professor is deleted